Undergraduate Research Traineeship Experience (RTX)

 - Engage in weekly workshops on research skills and personal and professional development, with topics like reading scientific literature, coping with stress, and how to apply to graduate school.

-- Trainees are selected as a “Researcher” or a “Learner.”
+- Trainees participate as a “Researcher” or a “Learner.”

-- “Researchers” are paired with mentors and guided through an independent research project that focuses on applying the skills learned.
+- “Researchers” are paired with mentors and guided through an independent or group research project that focuses on applying the skills learned.

 - “Learners” gain research exposure by attending Jackson School research group meetings through “Research Rotations.”